ComScore

 • Why We Recommend It: surrounded by views of the Statue of Liberty and NYC skyline, quick fuss-free trip, run by a sustainably driven company with B-Corp status

 Don’t have a car?
 No problem.
 Get the glamping experience right here in NYC on Governors Island.
-This retreat offers four outlook shelters featuring floor-to-ceiling views of the Statue of Liberty and Manhattan skyline and 16 tents—all of which have air conditioning.
+This retreat offers four outlook shelters featuring floor-to-ceiling views of the Statue of Liberty and Manhattan skyline and a range of tents and cabins—all of which have air conditioning and major glam factor.
+(Did we mention one’s made of glass?)
 The entire retreat is open-air as the restaurant, check-in area and rooms are all tented.
 Dinner with a view?
 Don’t mind if we do.

 • Distance from NYC: 3 hours and 30 minutes